pentagramswheel/libra/README.md

 ###### Buttons (static class)
 1. `joinDraft` - method that retrieves the "Join Draft" button.
 2. `leave` - method that retrieves the "Leave" button.
+3. `link` - method that retrieves the "Draft Channel" button.
-3. `requestSub` - method that retrieves the "Request Sub" button.
+4. `requestSub` - method that retrieves the "Request Sub" button.
-4. `joinAsSub` - method that retrieves the "Join As Sub" button.
+5. `joinAsSub` - method that retrieves the "Join As Sub" button.
-5. `end` - method that retrieves the "End Draft" button.
+6. `end` - method that retrieves the "End Draft" button.

 ----